balance3840/hyf-program/shared-modules/collaboration-via-github/README.md

 - [ ] How to "remove" commits using reset (soft vs hard), revert, cherry-pick and rebase
 - [ ] Be prepared to collaborate successfully using GitHub on your final project
 - [ ] How to use git tags and semantic versioning
-- [ ] Know the main git workflows (feature-branch, gitflow, forking)
+- [ ] Know the main git workflows (feature-branch, gitflow, forking) and when to use each